Eco-friendly Bamboo Toilet Paper

 With all things in life, the balance and sacrifice you’re willing to make in order to be more sustainable is a personal choice.

-Some of the options listed in this article may not be as sustainable as we’d like, but are a big step in the right direction.
+Some of the options listed in this article may not be as sustainable as I’d like but are a big step in the right direction.

-As we support more independent producers, we’re also noticing that they are working hard to eliminate less sustainable elements of their products (usually the outer plastic wraps).
+As I support more independent producers, I’m also noticing that they are working hard to eliminate less sustainable elements of their products (usually the outer plastic wraps).